JWardee/wp-mail-catcher/readme.md

 1. Pull the repo and run `composer install`
 2. cd into `build/grunt` and run `npm install`
 3. While inside of `build/grunt` run `grunt` this will watch your scss and js and compile any changes
+4. Ensure your code conforms to [PSR-2 standards](http://www.php-fig.org/psr/psr-2/)
+5. Ensure your changes pass all the unit tests
-4. Submit your pull request!
+6. Submit your pull request!

 ## Additional resources
 * [PSR-2 coding standards](http://www.php-fig.org/psr/psr-2/)